-An actual conflict of interest is when you face a real, existing conflict.
-This would be the case if you can influence decisions that are to be made by PMB with respect to dealings with a business, enterprise or entity owned or partially owned by you, your family/household members, associates or friends.
+Situation when you face a real, existing conflict.
+This would be the case if you can influence decisions that are to be made by PMB with respect to dealings with a business, enterprise or entity owned or owned partially by you, your family/household members, associates or friends.